The Eraser

 The Eraser debuted at number three on the UK Albums Chart and number two on the American Billboard 200.
-It was promoted with the singles "Harrowdown Hill", which reached No. 23 on the UK Singles Chart, and "Analyse".
+It was promoted with the singles "Harrowdown Hill", which reached No. 23 on the UK singles chart, and "Analyse".
 The Eraser received mainly positive reviews; critics praised Yorke's vocals and lyrics, but found it weaker than his work with Radiohead.
 It was named one of the best albums of 2006 by NME, Rolling Stone and The Observer, and was nominated for the 2006 Mercury Music Prize and the 2007 Grammy Award for Best Alternative Music Album.
 It is certified gold in the UK, Canada and Japan.

 The Eraser was followed by a B-sides compilation EP, Spitting Feathers (2006), and a remix album, The Eraser Rmxs (2008).
-In 2009, to perform the Eraser material live, Yorke formed a new band, Atoms for Peace, with musicians including Godrich and Red Hot Chili Peppers bassist Flea.
+In 2009, to perform the Eraser material live, Yorke formed a new band, Atoms for Peace, with musicians including Godrich and the Red Hot Chili Peppers bassist Flea.

-Recording
+Background

+Yorke is the singer and lead songwriter of the band Radiohead.
 In 2004, after finishing the tour for their sixth album, Hail to the Thief (2003), Radiohead went on hiatus.
-Radiohead's songwriter, Thom Yorke, began recording The Eraser, his first solo release, with Radiohead's producer Nigel Godrich in late 2004.
-Work continued throughout 2005 between Radiohead sessions.
-Yorke told Pitchfork: "I've been in the band since we left school and never dared do anything on my own ...
-It was like, 'Man, I've got to find out what it feels like,' you know?"
+As Radiohead had formed while the members were in school, Yorke said he was curious to try working alone for the first time.
+He dreaded telling his bandmates he had begun a solo project, but they supported him.
 The Radiohead guitarist Jonny Greenwood said: "He had to get this stuff out, and everyone was happy [for Yorke to make it] ...
 He'd go mad if every time he wrote a song it had to go through the Radiohead consensus."
-In 2005, Yorke appeared on the web series From the Basement, performing songs including the Eraser track "Analyse".

-Godrich said that working with Yorke on his solo record was easier than working with Radiohead, as "when we were in a room when it's with Radiohead ...
-I'm trying to manage a relationship between [Yorke] and the band and it's me butting heads with him and trying to work on behalf of the band."
-On The Eraser, they were able to "pull in the same direction".
+Recording